Kirkdale, Liverpool: Places of worship

 St. Lawrence with St. Paul's, Kirkdale is the Church of England parish church.
 The parish boundary runs from the edge of Bootle to the north down until the edge of the Vauxhall area and to the edge of Walton in the east.
 St. Lawrence church joined with St. Paul's in 2002 when the parish of St. Paul with St. Mary's, Bootle, was split in two and brought into the Liverpool North Deanery, in Liverpool Diocese.
-Liverpool Youth For Christ is currently based in The Shepherd Centre, a specially designed community centre attached to the St. Paul's building.

 The Catholic community is served by the Parish of St John and St John the Evangelist's Church, a Grade II listed building.
 The affiliated primary school is located across Sessions Road.

 Kirkdale Cemetery

 Kirkdale has a large cemetery containing 386 Commonwealth War Graves from the First World War and 115 from the Second World War.
 Over 100 of these graves from the former war are of Canadian servicemen who died at No 5 Canadian Hospital established at Kirkdale in July 1917.
 There are two War Graves plots (mostly of First World War dead) with the names of those buried in them listed on Screen Wall memorials.
 There were formerly large numbers of graves of German and American war dead from the First World War and Belgians from both world wars but these were nearly all removed to dedicated national cemeteries within the United Kingdom or repatriated to their home countries.
-There are also buried some of the victims of the Liverpool Blitz including notably Francis William Lionel Collings Beaumont, son of the Dame of Sark, and his actress wife Mary Lawson.
+There are also buried some of the victims of the Liverpool Blitz including Francis William Beaumont, son of the Dame of Sark, and his actress wife Mary Lawson.